probabl-ai/skore/frontend/README.md

 # Dashboard

-This sub directory aims at creating a single page application supporting Mandr.
+This sub directory aims at creating a single page application supporting Skore.

 It should build as a SPA and as a library of web components.